gatsbyjs/gatsby/text/000-structured-logging.md

 # Unresolved questions

-- do we have to maintain backwards compatibility with the existing reporter?
-Probably large majority of usage is in Gatsby monorepo.
+- do we have to maintain backward compatibility with the existing reporter?
+Probably a large majority of usage is in Gatsby monorepo.
 - there are some parts of Gatsby that use the existing reporter before the redux store is available.
 What do we do there?
 - should we use something like winston or bunyan to output logs?
 - how do we make this easier to use in plugins / helper functions?